Acid Reflux Treatment

 When a person cannot manage severe GERD symptoms through medication or lifestyle changes, surgery may be recommended as a treatment for acid reflux.

-What is the natural treatment for GERD?
+What is our treatment for GERD?

 At Harley Street IBS Clinic the aim is to diagnose any underlying health issues, which may have given rise to GERD, and address them.
 Dietary guidance is given to help support the treatment and help reduce the inflammation.
 The treatment for acid reflux is formulated based on the patient’s underlying health issues, using personalised prescribing with a Functional Medicine approach.
-Patients report that this personalised approach works better than a one size fits all approach.
+Patients report that this personalised, non pharmaceutical approach works better than a one size fits all approach.

 What are the long-term complications of GERD?